MollsAndHersh/jquery-autosave/readme.md

 ### Data

     $("form").autosave({
         callbacks: {
             data: function(options, $inputs, formData) {
                 // ...
                 // Must return some kind of dataset. return formData;
             }
         }
     });

 #### Methods

 The built-in callback methods for generating data from the inputs.

 * **serialize**
-  Serializes a set of form elements as a String using jQuery's [.serialize()](http://api.jquery.com/serialize/) function.
+  Serializes a set of form elements as a String using jQuery"s [.serialize()](http://api.jquery.com/serialize/) function.
 * **serializeArray**
-  Serializes a set of form elements as an Array using jQuery's [.serializeArray()](http://api.jquery.com/serializeArray/) function.
+  Serializes a set of form elements as an Array using jQuery"s [.serializeArray()](http://api.jquery.com/serializeArray/) function.
 * **serializeObject**
-  Serializes a set of form elements as an Object of names and values using Ben Alman's [.serializeObject()](http://benalman.com/projects/jquery-misc-plugins/#serializeobject) function.
+  Serializes a set of form elements as an Object of names and values using Ben Alman"s [.serializeObject()](http://benalman.com/projects/jquery-misc-plugins/#serializeobject) function.

 #### Arguments